Raman Research Institute: History

 Raman had an apparent hatred for writing project reports or having to give periodic status reports to project funders.
 For this reason, Raman refused to accept any funds from the Indian government and other sources.
 "He was of the firm belief that science could not be done that way,” said Prof. N. V Madhusudana, Dean of Research at the RRI and a liquid crystal scientist.
 As a Nobel Laureate, Raman enjoyed significant respect in Indian public life and was able to raise funds for the institute through private donations and fund-raisers without state involvement.
 Unashamed of his fundraising, Raman declared: "Our greatest men were beggars—the Buddha, Sankara and Mahatma Gandhi."
 Raman also found the scrutiny the Government was taking in funding scientific research in the 1950s and 1960s insufficient.

 "Till Raman's death, this was his private research institute.
 He had a very small group of research students working with him and very few administrative staff”, said Prof. Madhusudana.

 Raman was clear that after his death, the Presidency of the IAS and Director of the RRI could pass to different individuals.
 Equally the Raman Research Institute should not remain subordinate to the Indian Academy of Sciences but enjoy autonomy and a distinct statutory identity of its own.
 Just before his death, Raman established a framework for the running of the institute, separating it completely from the Indian Academy of Sciences and giving it statutory autonomy.
 The Institute adopted the change immediately after Raman's death in 1971 with the consent of the government, and stepped into a new era as a statutory body, functioning since 1972 on annual grants received from the Department of Science and Technology (DST), Government of India.

+Tarun Souradeep has been the director of the institute since January 2022.